Drop #33. The Madness of Vision

 — Paul Klee

-Walter Benjamin in the Arcades Project states: "Each epoch, in reality, already dreams of the next one, but in dreaming it urges, with a strategy similar to the Hegelian cunning of reason, toward its own awakening."
-The dreams of the Baroque era, a distant and forgotten historical period, investigated by the German philosopher himself, can tell us something about the digital dreams of our present.
+Walter Benjamin stated in the Arcades Project : "Each epoch, in reality, already dreams of the next one, but in dreaming it urges, with a strategy similar to the Hegelian cunning of reason, toward its own awakening."
+The dreams of the Baroque era—a distant and forgotten historical period that Benjamin investigated—can tell us something about the digital dreams of our present.

-The other root of the term is even more interesting.
-Baroque in Italian seems to derive from baròco, a mnemonic term from scholastic syllogistics used to remember the mode of the second figure of the syllogism:
+The second etymological root is even more interesting.
+In Italian, baroque seems to derive from baròco, a mnemonic term from scholastic syllogistics used to remember the mode of the second figure of the syllogism:

-It is Christine Buci-Glucksmann who identifies, through the arts, the theme of sight as the central and constant pivot of baroque chaos.
-Buci-Glucksmann's work, published in the 1980s, dialogues with postmodern philosophies and with the concept of simulation, particularly regarding Jean Baudrillard's work.
-The author's Baroque, however, is not reducible to postmodern themes and engages with our present and future.
+Christine Buci-Glucksmann identifies sight as the central and constant pivot of baroque chaos through the arts.
+Buci-Glucksmann's work, published in the 1980s, engages with postmodern philosophies and with the concept of simulation, particularly regarding Jean Baudrillard's work.
+However, Buci-Glucksmann's conception of the Baroque transcends postmodern themes and engages with our present and future.

-The eye is "the central organ of the baroque system," and its representation recurs in various Allegories of Sight, painted by both anonymous authors and well-known painters such as Miguel March and Ribera.
+The eye is 'the central organ of the baroque system,' and its representation recurs in various Allegories of Sight, painted by anonymous artists and well-known painters such as Miguel March and Ribera.

-Baltasar Gracián, a Jesuit writer and philosopher, in his monumental Criticón (a central work of baroque literature) extols the multiplicity of the visible and defines sight as "the noblest of the senses."
-"If I had a hundred eyes and a hundred hands to satisfy the curiosity of my soul, I would still not be able to do so," laments the protagonist Andrenio.
-The universe is a phantasmagoria, a theater of the imaginary that displays its wonders for human beings to grasp and admire.
-Again from the Criticón: "the great theater of the universe with 'its' balcony of vision and life."
+In his monumental work Criticón, Jesuit writer and philosopher Baltasar Gracián extolled the multiplicity of the visible and defined sight as "the noblest of the senses."
+"If I had a hundred eyes and a hundred hands to satisfy the curiosity of my soul, I would still not be able to do so," lamented the protagonist Andrenio.
+The universe is a phantasmagoria, a theater of the imaginary that displays its wonders for human admiration.
+As Gracián wrote in the Criticón: "the great theater of the universe with its balcony of vision and life."

-On one hand, Galileo's telescope; on the other, Bernini's ephemeral machines: the baroque eye sees incredible things, reaches truths unheard of until that moment, yet also lives in the beauty of deception, in the haziness of decoration that appears and disappears in a day.
-Never before the Baroque has there been such awareness of the ambiguity of the gaze, of the illusion that can confuse human sight and lead it to deception.
+On one hand, Galileo's telescope; on the other, Bernini's ephemeral machines.
+The baroque eye sees incredible things and reaches previously unknown truths, yet also dwells in the beauty of deception—in the haziness of decoration that appears and disappears in a day.
+Never before the Baroque had there been such awareness of the ambiguity of the gaze, of the illusion that could confuse human sight and lead it to deception.

-The Baroque is indeed above all the age of anamorphism and trompe-l'oeil: optical illusions were a widespread fashion throughout Europe.
-Anamorphosis is "a type of pictorial representation created according to a perspective deformation that allows correct viewing from a single viewpoint (appearing deformed and incomprehensible if observed from other positions)" (Treccani Encyclopedia).
-An example of anamorphism is found in Cardinal Colonna's Eye by Mario Bettini, another representation of the eye that further embodies this ambiguity: on one hand, a precise, almost scientific representation of the eye; on the other, distorted, deformed, the anamorphic image of a second eye.
+The Baroque was above all the age of anamorphism and trompe-l'oeil, as optical illusions became a widespread fashion throughout Europe.
+Anamorphosis is a type of pictorial representation created with perspective deformation that allows correct viewing from only a single viewpoint, appearing distorted from all other angles.
+Mario Bettini's Cardinal Colonna's Eye exemplifies this anamorphism and further embodies baroque visual ambiguity.
+The work presents both a precise, almost scientific representation of an eye and a distorted, anamorphic image of a second eye.

 The Omniscient Machine and Algorithmic Hubris